Fact-checked by the onlinepaydaynews.com editorial team

 Debt collection rules tightened significantly under amendments to Regulation F, which governs the Fair Debt Collection Practices Act (FDCPA).
 The 2026 updates limit text message contact to 3 messages per week per debt and require collectors to include a one-click digital opt-out in every electronic communication.
 Collectors who ignore opt-out requests now face a $1,000 statutory damage per incident.

-Additionally, the amendments expanded protections for medical debt.
-Collectors are now prohibited from reporting medical debt under $500 to credit bureaus — a threshold raised from $0 in prior rules.
+The medical debt provision is worth singling out.
+Collectors are now prohibited from reporting medical debt under $500 to credit bureaus, a threshold raised from $0 in prior rules.
 The CFPB estimates this will remove medical debt tradelines from the reports of approximately 15 million Americans.
+For context, medical debt has been one of the most common reasons consumers find surprise negative items on their reports, often for bills they did not even know had gone to collections.

 Workplace and Third-Party Contact Limits